zag/freemarker-web-editor/README.md

 A web based FreeMarker editor.

+Main features are syntax highlighting and auto-completion (Ctrl+Space).

-Depends heavily on CodeMirror for the underlying editor as well as PEG.js for parsing.
+Depends heavily on [CodeMirror](http://codemirror.net/) for the underlying editor as well as [PEG.js](http://pegjs.majda.cz) for parsing.